timartiny/v4vsv6/README.md

     sys 396.85
 ```

-## Parse ZDNS data

-The first ZDNS command took 1 hour 10 minutes on zbuff, and generated 2.7G of
-data.
-A lot of it is repeated information, due to asking a lot of resolvers for
-the same domain records.
+## Prepare for ZGrab2

-A future step will require performing a TLS certificate lookup on all of the
+The next step will require performing a TLS certificate lookup on all of the
 answers provided. `ZGrab2` accepts input in the form of "`<ip address>,
 <domain>`", so we want to make that list, while not adding any unnecessary
 duplication.
 To make that list we run: